spiral/docs/security/rbac.md

 ```

 ### Abstract Rule
-To simplify the rule creation use the `Spiral\Security\Rule` which enables the method injection with on method `check`.
+To simplify the rule creation, use the `Spiral\Security\Rule`, which enables the method injection with on method `check`.

 ```php
 namespace App\Security;